+1) if the UE supports MPS indicator update via the UE configuration update procedure, the AMF shall:

-the AMF informs the UE by setting the MPS indicator bit of the Priority indicator IE to "Access identity 1 valid" or "Access identity 1 not valid" respectively, in the CONFIGURATION UPDATE COMMAND message.
-Based on operator policy, the AMF sets the MPS indicator bit in the CONFIGURATION UPDATE COMMAND message based on the MPS priority information in the user's subscription context obtained from the UDM.
+a) inform the UE by setting the MPS indicator bit of the Priority indicator IE to "Access identity 1 valid" or "Access identity 1 not valid" respectively, in the CONFIGURATION UPDATE COMMAND message.
+Based on operator policy, the AMF sets the MPS indicator bit in the CONFIGURATION UPDATE COMMAND message based on the MPS priority information in the user's subscription context obtained from the UDM; or

+b) indicate "registration requested" in the Registration requested bit of the Configuration update indication IE in the CONFIGURATION UPDATE COMMAND message;

+2) otherwise, the AMF shall indicate "registration requested" in the Registration requested bit of the Configuration update indication IE in the CONFIGURATION UPDATE COMMAND message.

 ***** End of changes *****